MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 You can get an overview of all workflows that you have access to by choosing the **Manage workflows** action in the **Power Automate** menu.
 The list opens in a new browser tab, and you signed in to Power Automate automatically.
 There, you can see when each flow ran most recently.

-> [!NOTE]
-> For developers, the flow triggering is done via webhook notifications, and this limitation is due to the way the Business Central connector handles `collection` notifications.
-For more information, see [Working with Webhooks in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/api-reference/v2.0/dynamics-subscriptions) in the developer and admin help.

 ## See Also

 [Troubleshoot Your [!INCLUDE[prod_short](includes/prod_short.md)] Automated Workflows](across-flow-troubleshoot.md)